By Bill Jeffway

 Women of color

-The Dutchess County Equal Suffrage League held an outreach meeting at the AME Zion Metropolitan Church in Poughkeepsie on March 12, 1914, addressing issues related to suffrage for women of color.
+According to the March 13, 1914 Poughkeepsie Eagle News. the Dutchess County Equal Suffrage League held an outreach meeting at the AME Zion Metropolitan Church in Poughkeepsie on March 12, 1914, addressing issues related to suffrage for women of color.
 Sadie Johnson Peterson read an original poem entitled, "A Suffrage Call."
 She would go on to be Chief Librarian at Tuskegee Veterans Administration Hospital.
 In photo at right, she is shown receiving an honorary Doctorate at Atlanta University.
+She was profiled in 1940 by the Poughkeepsie Eagle News.
+She was profiled in Eleanor Roosevelt's My Day column in 1957.

 1919 to 1920